Hilbert series of Parallelogram Polyominoes: Gorenstein parallelogram polyominoes

-are two chains of different length since $s<q<q+1$.
+are two chains having lengths $n-q+s$ and $n$, respectively.
+Since $s<q$, then $n-q+s<n$, contradicting the Gorensteinnes of $\PP$.
 In particular this implies that any maximal rectangle has a single rectangle.
 By using a similar technique on any polyomino of the derived sequence we obtain that all of the rectangles of $\PP$ have a single square.

 (ii)$\Rightarrow$(i).
 We assume that $\PP$ has the $S$-property.
 To have the Gorensteinness, we have to prove that for any edge in the Hasse diagram of the poset $\PP$ of the form $v_s \to h_{t+1}$ (or $h_c \to v_{d+1}$), we have $s=t$ (or $c=d$).
 We follow the notation of Corollary \ref{cor:StoWS}.
 From the latter result we obtain that if $S_0$ has size $t_0 \times t_0$ and $S_1$ has size $t_1 \times t_1$.
 Then $R_0$ has either size $t_0 \times (t_0 +t_1)$ or $(t_0 +t_1) \times t_0$, that is either $h_{t_0}\to v_{t_0 +1}$ or $v_{t_0}\to h_{t_0 +1}$.
 Since $\PP$ is well-shortenable, we inductively apply the same argument to find that for any $k \in \{1,\ldots l\}$ either $h_{c_k}\to v_{c_k +1}$ or $v_{c_k}\to h_{c_k +1}$. \\ Moreover, assume that $h_r \to v_s$ is an edge of the poset $P$ such that $c_{k-1}+1 \leq r < c_{k}$ for some $k$.
 It follows that $s>c_{k}+1$ and there exists a maximal rectangle in $\MM(\PP)$ of size $a \times b $ with $b = c_{k}-r$ that has non-empty intersection with $S_k$.
 This leads to a contradiction to the fact that $S_k$ is single. \end{proof}